indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 - Unlock the DMW Digivice you were given and equip it.
 	- For the time being, it's not at full power yet.
 Later on, we will get into Accessory Enhancement proper and get it to full power.
 - If you haven't already, open up the Dungeon Ticket Box received from the tutorial.
 For each of these tickets, right-click to "use" them.
 This will move them to the Ticket Inventory.
 Access it by clicking the third button from the left in the bottom right corner (If you hover over it, it should say "DMW").
 	- The vast majority of Dungeon Tickets can go into this inventory.
-Also, there is a function to claim all ticket quests across the entire game, if you have them unlocked, without having to individually claim the quests from each NPC.
+Also, there is a function to claim all unlocked ticket quests across the entire game, without having to individually claim the quests from each NPC.
 Simply open the Ticket Inventory and click the "Claim Daily Tickets" button.
 - Scan the Random BM Package and hatch the DigiEgg you were given.
 	- If you're lucky, the BM package you receive will help you achieve one of the various decks for your class.
 If you aren't aware of what decks are, keep reading on to find out.
 	- Do not worry about leveling this digimon at the moment.
 Focus on your starter digimon and your journey digimon.